mnot/I-D/uri-get-off-my-lawn/draft.md

   impossible to do if their URIs do not allow the required flexibility.

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
-For example, specifying that a particular query parameter be used precludes the use of Web servers that serve the response from a filesystem.
+For example, specifying that a particular query parameter be used with "HTTP" URIs precludes the use of Web servers that serve the response from a filesystem.
 Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications with the same prefix on the same host.

 * Client Assumptions - When conventions are standardized, some clients will inevitably assume that the standards are in use when those conventions are seen.
 This can lead to interoperability